Jagoinvestor

 And yet, insurance is a necessary evil – with insurance there is a slim chance that you may get reimbursed, without insurance there is ZERO chance of getting reimbursed.
 Your mileage may vary.

-@Manish, despite my bad experience, I am convinced that it’s absolutely necessary to have health insurance separate from that provided by the employer, particularly because every single person will be out of employment at some point (such as retirement).
+@Jagoinvestor, despite my bad experience, I am convinced that it’s absolutely necessary to have health insurance separate from that provided by the employer, particularly because every single person will be out of employment at some point (such as retirement).
 In fact, at this moment I am looking for a top-up policy to cover my existing HI plans.

 Would welcome some articles from you that help us decide what policies (base policy and top-up) to buy, what to look for, what to avoid, the misleading jargon, avoiding the prtfalls etc. That would be really helpful.

-5. Raman Khatri says:
+Raman Khatri

 Nice article to encourage people to take health insurance but there are certain problems with health insurance as can be seen in developed countries with high penetrations which countries like ours should avoid and should be mentioned in all such articles.